 Through this the College intends to have a positive impact on lives, and the social and economic well-being of our local communities is central to its purpose.
 This positive impact will be achieved by widening our current role and positioning the College as a social enterprise; one that contributes strategically and operationally to the wider ambitions of our partners.
 Through working collaboratively and always in partnership, the College believes that together we will achieve more and achieve better outcomes for all.
-Whilst the Covid-19 pandemic may have an adverse impact on our wider networks and supply chain, we continue to work closely with them in support of our mutual wider business aims.
+We continue to work closely with our suppliers, other providers and wider networks in support of our creation of social value and mutual wider business aims.